Product HUB

 How to store greek yogurt

-Greek yogurt should always be stored in the refrigerator.
-It’s best kept in its original container or transferred to an airtight container if opened.
-Properly stored, Greek yogurt can last up to two weeks.
+Greek yogurt must be kept in the refrigerator.
+It’s recommended to store it in its original packaging or move it to an airtight container if it has been opened.
+When stored correctly, Greek yogurt can remain fresh for 1-2 weeks.

 ✅ Extra Tip